zhtiansweet/CourseEnrollment/README.md

 # Course Enrollment System
 This is an OO design of course enrollment system.

 The class ```CourseEnroll``` implements interface ```EnrollActivity``` and contains a main function.
+I initialized some courses and students, and generated enrollment activities randomly.
 You could add some courses and students and modify the enrollment activities to play with the system.

 The subclasses ```UndergradStudent``` and ```GradStudent``` inherit from superclass ```Student```.
 And I also designed a class ```Course```.